oracle/python-oracledb/doc/src/user_guide/installation.rst

    Instant Client version.
 For example::

        export LD_LIBRARY_PATH=/usr/lib/oracle/18.5/client64/lib:$LD_LIBRARY_PATH

+  Web servers and other daemons commonly reset environment variables so using ``ldconfig`` is generally preferred instead.

 4. If you use optional Oracle configuration files such as ``tnsnames.ora``, ``sqlnet.ora`` or ``oraaccess.xml`` with Instant Client, then put the files